5 min read By Mike VanVickle

 A typical Level 2 audit timeline looks like this:

-Week 1-2: Scheduling, preliminary data collection, building walkthrough
+Week 1-2: Scheduling, preliminary data collection, initial contact with building team

 In total, most Level 2 audits take 6-8 weeks from initial scheduling to final report delivery.
 However, this timeline can be compressed or extended depending on data availability, building complexity, and auditor workload.
-During busy periods (typically fall and winter), the timeline may extend.
+During busy periods (typically August through November as compliance deadlines approach), the timeline may extend to 8-10 weeks, and finding available auditors becomes more difficult.

 Preparing Your Building for the Audit